TESOL Trainers: Education Consultants

 5. "I hate drawing (when teacher asks students to draw a picture of the word)."

-Reasons Teachers Don't Like Teaching Vocabulary
+Reasons Teachers Don't Like Learning Vocabulary

 There are a lot of reasons that teachers may be turned off by vocabulary learning in the classroom.
 Here are some of the common things that teachers say: